jnozzi/cocoadev.com/markdown/ApplicationSupportFolder.md

 *Gets down off of soapbox*

-General/NedO
+NedO

 ----
 Good behaviour would be to create a folder in Application Support if and only if it's really, really, really needed, and never rely on the folder being there unless it is essential for your app to write down things.
 If the Application Support folder is only needed for user-supplied plugins and whatnot, you might document the fact that such a folder must be created *but* never create it yourself -- merely test its existence.
 It's up to the user (or the third party Installer package) to create the folder.

 ----
 I second that!!!
-I run many applications just once (to test them), and I don't want them cluttering my General/AppSupport -- furthermore, something like Terminal.app now (on Tiger) creates an empty support folder, and while I do use Terminal.app, that folder is empty, and it messes up the shells filename completion (previously I could do T<tab>, now I need to do Tex<tab> to get to the General/TextMate support folder).
-Btw: something which hasn't been mentioned, the application bundle can have a Contents/General/SharedSupport which seems to be the equivalent of a default General/AppSupport folder.
-E.g. if you ship your app with default templates or similar, place them in General/SharedSupport.
+I run many applications just once (to test them), and I don't want them cluttering my AppSupport -- furthermore, something like Terminal.app now (on Tiger) creates an empty support folder, and while I do use Terminal.app, that folder is empty, and it messes up the shells filename completion (previously I could do T<tab>, now I need to do Tex<tab> to get to the TextMate support folder).
+Btw: something which hasn't been mentioned, the application bundle can have a Contents/SharedSupport which seems to be the equivalent of a default AppSupport folder.
+E.g. if you ship your app with default templates or similar, place them in SharedSupport.

 ----
-how is General/SharedSupport shared? you could always put templates in your app bundle wherever you wanted to.
+how is SharedSupport shared? you could always put templates in your app bundle wherever you wanted to.

 ----
-There is a method to get to the General/SharedSupport directory, and this is what Apple writes:
+There is a method to get to the SharedSupport directory, and this is what Apple writes:
-*A General/SharedSupport directory contains additional non-critical resources that do not impact the ability of the application to run.
+*A SharedSupport directory contains additional non-critical resources that do not impact the ability of the application to run.
 For example, this directory might include things like document templates, clip art, and tutorials.*
 I don't know why they choose the 'shared' prefix, and of course you can put stuff wherever you want, but please stick to the guidelines whenever possible.
 I assume one advantage is that if I'm out of space, I could theoretically wipe all the shared support in various applications.

 ----
 Hmm...
 I notice Tiger's Finder lets you drag things *onto* .app icons.
 Is this a bug?
-Or drag n drop plugin installation? (eg drag a plugin onto the app package icon, it gets routed to General/SharedSupport inside the bundle)
+Or drag n drop plugin installation? (eg drag a plugin onto the app package icon, it gets routed to SharedSupport inside the bundle)

 2) should go in the temporary files folder (the OS clears it on reboot).
 3) should go in Documents.
 4) should *never* *ever* leave the app's bundle (that's why bundles exist, by the way).